gusmairs/dsi-flask-md/readme.md

 ### Essential Flask-jQuery-Ajax demo

 Simple demo of a web app with Flask running the server and jQuery (JavaScript) running the client side.
 User gives parameters of a quadratic equation and gets the roots back.
-Illustrates the essential file structure of a web app driven by Python.
+Illustrates the essential file structure of a web app driven by Python with no data server on the backend.

 To run the demo from the command line: